Technology Badge Program

-ITT offers a Technology Certificate Program to assist faculty and staff in meeting technology goals.
+ITT offers a Technology Badge Program to assist faculty and staff in meeting technology goals.
 Program runs from mid-May to mid-August every year.

 Participants can sign up for one or multiple tracks.
-Both a certificate and a digital badge will be awarded by completing each track.
+A digital badge will be awarded by completing each track.
 ITT will also conclude the program with a lunchtime celebration showcasing all completed projects.

-To register for the Certificate Program, first pick a track, and then select five classes from each track using the ITT Training Registration Form.
-Completing a minimum of five technology classes in any one track along with a work-related project by August 31, 2020 is required to be awarded a certificate.
+To register for the program, first pick a track, and then select five classes from each track using the ITT Training Registration Form.
+Completing a minimum of five technology classes in any one track along with a work-related project by August 31, 2023 is required to be awarded a digital badge.
+View class listings in each category.

-- Teaching and Learning with Technology - This track is designed primarily for faculty, with an emphasis on the Canvas Learning Management System, Poll Everywhere for classroom and online engagement, Adobe Spark for presentations and video storytelling, Echo360 for recording lecture content, and Zoom for web conferencing.
+- Teaching and Learning with Technology - This track is designed primarily for faculty, with an emphasis on the Canvas Learning Management System, Poll Everywhere for classroom and online engagement, Creative Cloud Express for presentations and video storytelling, and Zoom for web conferencing.

 - Communication and Collaboration - This track is designed to improve an individual's productivity both remotely and in the office, using today's office software (Word, Excel, PowerPoint), Google Drive for collaboration (Docs, Sheets, and Slides), Zoom for conferencing, EMMA email, USF Calendar, and MyUSF Website Editing.